Glenda-dev/Glenda-Docs/en/design/kernel/kernel.md

 ### 3.4 Root Task
 The **Root Task** is the first user-space process started by the kernel.
 *   It receives capabilities for all available system resources (all free memory, all IO ports/IRQs).
+*   **CSpace Layout**: The Root Task has a fixed initial CSpace layout:
+    *   Slot 0: Root CNode Capability
+    *   Slot 1: Root VSpace (PageTable) Capability
+    *   Slot 2: Root TCB Capability
+    *   Slot 3: Root UTCB Frame Capability
+    *   Slot 4+: Untyped Memory Capabilities
 *   It acts as the initial Resource Manager and IRQHandler.
 *   It is responsible for bootstrapping the rest of the user-space environment (starting drivers, FS server, shell).

+### 3.5 Kernel Abstractions as TCBs
+The kernel itself uses the TCB abstraction for internal management:
+*   **Idle Thread**: A lowest-priority TCB per CPU that runs when no other threads are ready.
+*   **Interrupt Threads**: Hardware interrupts can be abstracted as high-priority kernel threads that send IPC messages to user-space handlers, unifying scheduling and interrupt handling.

 ## 4. Boot Process